 4. When do we want to commit our changes?

-I'm self-taught and use to code solo.
-I have a bad habit of not adding and committing my changes before I completely finish working.
+I'm self-taught and used to working alone.
+I have a terrible habit of not adding and committing my changes before I finish working.

-When we don't add and commit our changes, whatever changes that we work on are carrying onto the branch that we go to.
+When we don't add and commit our changes, whatever changes we work on are carried onto the branch we go to.

 And we don't want that.

-That's being said, the best time to add and commit our changes is as soon as we finish making some changes to our code.
-Doesn't matter how small it is.
+The best time to add and commit our changes is as soon as we finish making some changes to our code, no matter how small it is.

-Sometimes we want to save our changes but don't have an intention to commit it yet.
+Sometimes we want to save our changes but don't have an intention to commit them yet.
 In this case, we can run

 I was merging a branch.
-Then I get some conflicts because someone else also worked in a same file.
+Then I got some conflicts because someone else worked on the same file.

-It gave me several options that I have to choose from on VSCode.
+It gave me several options that I had to choose from on VSCode.